Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-In the three years to 2019, the supply chain associated with lubricating oils has been posing a moderate risk of creating supply disruptions or price spikes.
+The supply chain associated with lubricating oils poses a moderate risk of creating supply disruptions or price fluctuations.
 Petroleum refineries supply market vendors with their primary input: oil.
-These upstream suppliers typically have a high level of revenue volatility and experience fluctuating...
+These upstream suppliers typically have a high level of revenue volatility and experience fluctuating demand, resulting in a high risk of supply...
 Subscribe to learn more.